TXxPR3DAT0RxXL/TXxPR3DAT0RxXL/README.md

 # What i'm doing right now?

 - I'm currently learning linux as you can see! 🥋
-- Love's CTF's espacily THM... 🚩
+- Love's CTF's especially THM... 🚩
 - My ultimate goal is to become a certified Penetration Tester, with the Pentest+ and OSCP certifications under my belt. 🧰
 - I'm always looking to improve my skills and learn new things, so feel free to reach out and connect! 🤗